 Similarly, the PSA Dagger is also designed to be a reliable handgun.
 It has been extensively tested to ensure it can withstand daily use's rigors.
 PSA claims that the Dagger has a 30,000 round service life, which is impressive.

 When it comes to accuracy, both Glock 19 and PSA Dagger are capable of delivering good accuracy.
+This includes PSA Dagger Compact vs. Glock 19 too.
 The Glock 19 has a reputation for being easy to shoot accurately, thanks to its familiar trigger pull and manageable recoil.
 It also has a good sight picture that allows for fast and accurate target acquisition.

 The PSA Dagger also has good metal sights that are easy to acquire.
 However, some users have reported that the trigger pull is a bit heavy, spongy, with a long reset and could benefit from some improvement.